Find an Orthodontist near you

 But did you know that there’s orthodontic headgear that can help perfect your child’s smile?

-So, if you’re curious about how these appliances can help your child’s mouth, then read on to learn what you need to know about orthodontic headgears.
+So, if you’re curious about how these appliances can help your child’s mouth, read on to learn what you need to know about orthodontic headgears.

 What is orthodontic headgear?